Don't Be Surprised When You See These Bags Everywhere In 2019

 Thankfully, it seems designers are as restless as we are.
 From chain link mini bags to purses that resemble Chinese takeout containers, we're doing a deep dive into this winter's biggest bag trends.
 So, before you settle for last season's recycled trends, let us introduce you to 2019's most sought-after purse collection.

-Take a look at the 11 new bag styles we're betting big on this season.
+Take a look at the 9 new bag styles we're betting big on this winter.
 And remember, trends like these don't come around often, so we suggest snagging one (or three) before they all sell out.